Genaro García Luna: Career

-In 1989, García Luna started his career in intelligence at the National Intelligence Centre (CISEN), where he worked in the Counterintelligence and Terrorism departments under then president Carlos Salinas.
-In 1998, he became the Coordinator-General for Intelligence of the Preventive Federal Police, where he helped design the framework for intelligence areas and their executive integration.
+In 1989, García Luna started his career in intelligence at the National Intelligence Centre (CISEN), where he worked in the Counterintelligence and Terrorism departments under President Carlos Salinas de Gortari.
+In 1998, he became the Coordinator-General for Intelligence of the Federal Preventive Police, where he helped design the framework for intelligence areas and their executive integration.

 In 2000, he was named Director for Planning and Operation for the Federal Judicial Police, where he introduced administrative structures and operational concepts.
-In 2001, García Luna was appointed founder and Director General of the Agencia Federal de Investigación (AFI).
+In 2001, García Luna was appointed founder and director general of the Federal Investigation Agency (AFI).
 As head of the AFI, he faced widespread criticism after it was revealed that a 2005 police raid, televised as a live operation to rescue kidnapping victims, had been staged.
-The alleged kidnappers had been detained the previous day and held without due process for nearly 20 hours, with one claiming he was tortured.
+The alleged kidnappers, including French national Florence Cassez, had been detained the previous day and held without due process for nearly 20 hours, with one claiming he was tortured.
+Genaro Luna was also in charge of announcing the arrests of serial killers Raúl Osiel Marroquín and Juana Barraza in the same week of January 2006.
+Marroquín and Barraza committed separate serial murders in Mexico City and were arrested two days apart.

 He has authored several books on policing, including Contra el Crimen (2006), emphasizing intelligence-driven reforms, and El Nuevo Modelo de Seguridad para México (2011), which outlines Mexico's national security policy since the beginning of the Mexican drug war.
-As Secretary of Public Security from 2006 to 2012, García Luna founded the Federal Police Force in 2009, operating under his vision.
+As Secretary of Public Security from 2006 to 2012, García Luna founded the Federal Police Force in 2009, which operated under his vision.

 After leaving government service, García Luna became a consultant and businessman focused on evaluating Mexico and Latin America's social, political, and economic conditions.
 He became a partner in GLAC, which provides a risk and security assessment index used by the business community to evaluate conditions across Mexico.
 The GLAC index is published in El Heraldo de México and El Financiero.
 In 2015, García Luna was nominated to the Board of SecureAlert, Inc., a Utah-based company specializing in offender monitoring, which is controlled by Sapinda Asia, Ltd., and Lars Windhorst, who held a majority stake in the company.

 Financial transparency

 García Luna has been unable to account for his wealth, which includes luxury homes and real estate in Mexico City.
-These assets would be beyond the means of a Mexican civil servant's salary.
+These assets would be beyond the means of a civil servant's salary.
 In 2013, García Luna was listed among the "10 Most Corrupt Mexicans" by Forbes, to which he responded with a letter to Steve Forbes, accusing the publication of basing his inclusion on falsehoods and lacking journalistic integrity.

-Further allegations emerged during the 2018 trial of Joaquín "El Chapo" Guzmán, when the brother of El Chapo's former partner, Ismael "El Mayo" Zambada, testified that García Luna had been bribed with suitcases containing $3 million in cash on two occasions.
+Further allegations emerged during the 2018 trial of Joaquín "El Chapo" Guzmán, when the brother of El Chapo's former partner, Ismael "El Mayo" Zambada, testified that García Luna had been bribed with suitcases containing US$3 million in cash on two occasions.
 This testimony further fueled accusations of García Luna's ties to organized crime.